abrahamvegh/VEWebViewController/README.md

 # What license is this offered under?

-`AVWebViewController` is licensed under the BSD license.
-Check the [`LICENSE`](https://github.com/abrahamvegh/AVWebViewController/blob/master/LICENSE) file for the full text and terms.
+`VEWebViewController` is licensed under the BSD license.
+Check the [`LICENSE`](https://github.com/abrahamvegh/VEWebViewController/blob/master/LICENSE) file for the full text and terms.

 # Credits

-`AV` stands for [Abraham Vegh](http://abrahamvegh.com/), the name of the guy who wrote this cheesy readme.
 This project was created and is maintained by @[abrahamvegh](https://github.com/abrahamvegh).

 This project is largely inspired by and intended to mimic the look and feel of the in-app web browser in Tweetie 2.
 We’ll miss you, Tweetie.